 QUESTION: How do I obtain my no-fault Benefits?

-ANSWER: A no-fault application must first be filed with the insurance company who insured the vehicle that you were an occupant of at the time of the accident or the vehicle which struck you, in the event that you are an injured pedestrian.
-Even before calling a lawyer, you should contact the insurance company and tell them that you were involved in the accident and that you have incurred or expect to incur medical bills.
+ANSWER: A no-fault application must first be filed with the insurance company who insured the vehicle that you were an occupant of at the time of the accident or the vehicle which struck you, in the event that you are an injured pedestrian within 30 days of the date of the accident.
+In the event you do not retain a lawyer promptly after your motor vehicle accident to assists you with applying for no-fault benefits you should contact the insurance company yourself and tell them that you were involved in the accident and that you have incurred or expect to incur medical bills.
 Request that they send you a no-fault application.

 QUESTION: Am I entitled to be reimbursed for anything besides doctor bills?
 How about: